 - With some 300 different ecosystems, Colombia is one of the most biodiverse countries in the world.

 - Colombia is a patriotic nation and the law demands that the national anthem be played across radio and TV twice a day at 6am and 6pm.

-Insider tips from our trusted local experts
+Insider tips from our local experts

-Being local, our experts have an extensive knowledge of the secrets to experiencing the 'real' India.
+Being local, our experts have an extensive knowledge of the secrets to experiencing the 'real' Colombia.
 Here are a few of their top tips - ask them for other recommendations when you enquire to ensure you have the most in-depth experience whilst on holiday!

 Colombians love to party…

 So join them with flair!
 First, join a dancing lesson to learn salsa, champeta or vallenato, a dance style that’s a UNESCO-recognised element of Colombia’s intangible cultural heritage.
 When ready, put your moves into action in one of the country’s pulsating nightclubs.
 In Bogotá try Gaia and Andres Carne de Res; in Cartagena try Getsemani or the Bazurto Club with its own in-house champeta classes; and in Medellin the Poblado neighbourhood is legendary.